 Wildlife Photographer: Job Description, Salary and Requirements

-Wildlife photographers provide publications with images of animals, plants and environments from across the globe.
-Or, they may self-publish as independent artists.
+Wildlife photographers provide publications with images of animals, plants and environments from across the globe, although some self-publish as independent artists.
 In addition to understanding photographic techniques and methods, they must also comprehend the subjects of their images.

 Job Description of a Wildlife Photographer